luupeter/numan/notebooks/individual_datasets/2vs3vs5/README.md

 Notebooks 01, 02, 03 do the preprocessing and take a pretty long time to run .. the rest of the notebooks produces nice plots and cell masks...

 Will create the following file structure :

 ```
 processed
-│   experiment.json <----------------------------------- (DONE in 01) the file that contains everything about the experiment, you are creating it once and will be reusing ever after
+│   experiment.json <----------------------------------- (DONE in 01) the file that contains everything about the experiment, you are creating it once at the beginning of the processing and reusing ever after
-│   experiment_dff.json <------------------------------- (DONE in 01) everything about the experiment, but loads from the dff movie, not from the raw data
 └───dff_movie  <---------------------------------------- (DONE in 01) the dff movie :)
 │   │   dff_movie_0000.tif
 │   │   dff_movie_0001.tif